 8. …And You Can’t Hire More Employees

-Mini skid steers are easy to operate, giving one person the ability to perform numerous tasks with just the one machine.
+Mini skid steers are easy to operate, giving one person the ability to perform numerous tasks with just one machine.
 There’s no need to add more operators; simply pair the right attachment to the job at hand.
 With intuitive controls and numerous safety features, mini skid steers are ideal for operators of every skill level.
 And because they’re meant to be used with so many attachments, the design ensures change-out of those attachments is fast and easy.

 9. Jobsite Safety is Your Top Priority…Period

 Mini skid steers are designed with operator safety in mind.
 A key safety feature offered on some stand-on units, including Vermeer’s, is the automatic shutoff.
 An operator must be standing on the platform in order to start and run the mini skid steer.
 In the event the operator falls off, the machine automatically shuts off.
 The operator platform also gives a more complete view of the jobsite area, and the ability to see nearby obstacles, equipment, and, especially, other people.